How to Write a Science Blog: Step-by-Step Science Blogging Guide

 • Does your first paragraph contain the keyword?

-• Is your keyword used in at least one of your subheadings?
+• Is your keyword used in at least one of your section headings?

 • Is your keyword used in the body of the text at least once?

-• Are you linking to at least one of your articles?
+• Are you linking to at least one of your other articles?

 If you have all of that covered, you have written the first draft of your science blog!
 Congratulations!
 There is still work to do, but we are on the home stretch.